rcsoccersim/manual/source/introduction.rst

 History of the RoboCup Simulation League
 -------------------------------------------------

-The RoboCup simulation league has had five main official events: preRoboCup96, RoboCup97, RoboCup98, RoboCup99, and RoboCup2000.
+The RoboCup simulation league has had 26 main official events:
+Starting with a preRoboCup96 in 1996 event, from 1997 onward an official world championship tournament was held each year (from RoboCup97 to RoboCup 2021).
 Research results have been reported extensively in the proceedings of the workshops and conferences associated with these competitions.
 In this section, we focus mainly on the competitions themselves.